ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Although protocols like ADSP are useful for "protecting" a specific domain name, they are not helpful at protecting subdomains.
-If one wished to protect "example.com" by requiring via ADSP that all mail bearing an visible From: header domain of "example.com" be signed, this would "protect" that domain; however, one could then craft an email whose visible From: header domain is "security.example.com", and ADSP would not provide any protection.
+If one wished to protect "example.com" by requiring via ADSP that all mail bearing an RFC5322.From domain of "example.com" be signed, this would "protect" that domain; however, one could then craft an email whose RFC5322.From domain is "security.example.com", and ADSP would not provide any protection.
 One could use a DNS wildcard, but this can undesirably interfere with other DNS activity; one could add ADSP records as fraudulent domains are discovered, but this solution does